Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 > If you use Kubernetes with Docker Desktop for Windows */var/lib/k8s-pvs* is mapped to */mnt/wsl/docker-desktop-data/data/k8s-pvs* of your WSL machine.
 From Windows, you can access to the WSL filesystem through *\\\\wsl$*.
+> On docker 2.4.0.0 with Kubernetes 1.18.8 the volume is mapped to */mnt/wsl/docker-desktop-data/version-pack-data/community/k8s-pvs*

 ### Database